School of Foreign Service

-Student members of standing and ad hoc committees shall be appointed by the Dean from among those students nominated by the student members of the School Council.
+Student members of standing and ad hoc committees shall be appointed by the Dean from among those students nominated by the undergraduate SFS Academic Council and the SFS Graduate Student Council, acting through their student members on the School Council.

 Faculty members of standing and ad hoc committees shall be appointed by the Dean from among those Faculty nominated by the Faculty Council, acting through its Chair.

-The Chair of each standing committee, with the exception of the Admissions Committee, shall be elected by the members of the committee.
+The Curriculum Committee shall be chaired by the Chair of the Faculty Council or the Chair’s designee.
+The Chair of the other standing committees, with the exception of the Admissions Committee, shall be elected by the members of the committee.

 ARTICLE III: MEETINGS